chavo4/training-nodejs/README.md

-This is a nodjs playground repo
+This is a nodjs playground repo test